The-RoboTUM/IsaacDynamics/notes/dev_notes.md

 - Tested JAX with SKRL
 - Updated the documentation on how to use JAX and commands to install skrl when installing isaac
 - Modified the scripts for a rudimentary saving and loading models based on my wishes

+## 25.03.25
+- Starting setting up the project
+- Copied the code from my previous project